-You can also ask “What’s on my Chromecast?” in Google voice search to get answer without tapping the link.
+You can also ask, “What’s on my Chromecast?” in Google voice search to get an answer without tapping the link.

 How does Chromecast backdrop show photos when multiple users are sharing the same Chromecast device?

 The Chromecast backdrop preferences are saved in the Chromecast (and Google server), not in your phone.
-It has nothing to do with the person who are using the device.
-Someone else who didn’t setup the backdrop preferences for this Chromecast device will still see the customized backdrop based on all backdrop preferences saved or linked to this Chromecast.
+It has nothing to do with the person who is using the device.
+Someone else who didn’t set up the backdrop preferences for this Chromecast device will still see the customized backdrop based on all backdrop preferences saved or linked to this Chromecast.

 I have two Chromecast devices, can I set different Chromecast backdrop preferences for each of them?